wong-justin/fmin/README.md

 - be able to delete directories in frecency list (rather than opening flat history db file and editing / deleting lines).
 Note that some dirs temporarily appear and disappear, like USBs, and those should never be deleted automatically just because they arent present at a certain moment

 - use docopt for cli options, and maybe just a quick and dirty custom implementation instead of the full library/dsl since that repo sounded problematic and not worth a dependency, and most complexity should live in the tui and not the cli anyways. i just like docopt

+- consider cli option `fmin <starting_dir>`; useful for scripting from another process, like maybe `/my/other/shell fmin but/still/this/cwd`

 - redundant hotkeys: ctrl+j == > or something for jumptodir, ctrl+p == : for command palette, and ctrl+f == / for filter/search. bc control keys are good from any mode, whereas typical vim mode you have to escape back to normal mode before entering another. although reminder to self that many ctrl+key presses are reserved terminal shortcuts, so try not to override them